Raj9898/Random_Zeta/README.md

 3. Analyze the large values of Random Zeta for several interval lengths.
 In particular, verify the known conjecture for such intervals.
 4. Develop numerical simulations for the Riemann zeta function itself.

-**This project is supported through the NSF career grant #1653602 : Statistics of Extrema in Complex and Disordered Systems**
+**This project is supported through the NSF CAREER grant #1653602 : Statistics of Extrema in Complex and Disordered Systems**